tomertir/card-battle-game/README.md

 ## Course

-Object-Oriented Programming — Ben-Gurion University of the Negev
+Advanced programming — Ben-Gurion University of the Negev